Article © 2006 Lars Krutak (top image: Geometric neck and facial tattoos of a Run Li woman, ca. 1930)

-THE LI, comprised of five tribes, are the indigenous inhabitants of Hainan Island, China.
+THE LI, COMPRISED OF FIVE TRIBES (Ha, Qi, Run, Meifu, Sai), are the Indigenous inhabitants of Hainan Island, China.
 It is believed that they migrated here more than 2,000 years ago from the mainland.

 Yet it was the rapid decline of the Li economy, one based on the swidden agriculture of rice, that brought virtual extinction to the sociocultural milieu.
 Because land, the element in which the divine, mythic, and ritual components of life were deeply embedded, bound the Li together into a social fabric that was intricately woven within an integrated system of belief.
 This form of environmental enchainment engendered a form of life experience that was accreted collectively, since everything in the surrounding environment bore witness to Li existence, including physical and mental attributes, as well more metaphysical practices such as tattooing which were believed to carry individuals into the afterlife.

-As noted, the Li were animists.
-They were guided in their spiritual affairs by shamans.
+As noted, the Li are animists, although these beliefs are fading into modernity.
+Traditionally, they were guided in their spiritual affairs by shamans.
 Li shamans, through their communications with spirits, deities, and ancestors, functioned as mediators between the physical and supernatural realms.
 They could harness supernatural power to assure victory in war, hunting, and curing the sick.
 But the spiritual favors that were granted to successful mediators could only be achieved through the proper channels: that is if the spirits of the mountains and ancestors were properly “fed” by the shaman with sacrifices to gain their favor.
 If, however, the spirits were not properly propitiated, they often turned aggressive and malevolent towards humans and brought sickness or misfortune to the village.

 The Li concept of sickness was not, as in the West, attributable to bad health; it was a form of punishment, or a disruption of the social order, caused by not fulfilling social duties correctly.
 Sometimes sacrifices to the spirits were made in blood and were connected to the former Li practice of headhunting.
 Shamans not only captured the human blood for use in ritual, they also prepared the severed heads of slain enemies for burial near the entrance to the village, which was supposed to transform the spirits of the “war-dead” into guardians of the community.